-3 CIA Education Note, Role of the Appointed Actuary Under IFRS 17
+&lt;sup>11 CIA Education Note, Role of the Appointed Actuary Under IFRS 17.

-5.3 Supplementary Information Supporting the Opinion
+6.3 Supplementary Information Supporting the Opinion

 Readers of the AAR must be able to understand how the AA's figures are derived.
 This section must contain references to the report sections, exhibits and/or appendices where these results are derived or summarized.
 Where results from several places must be added together, a table must be included.